 Grandparents and legal guardians aren’t eligible for parent PLUS loans, even if they have had primary responsibility for raising the student, unless they have legally adopted the young person.

 A key factor in identifying the best student loan is loan costs, such as student loan rates and fees.
 Parent PLUS loan interest rates and fees for the 2020-21 school year equal 5.30%.
 That is significantly higher than the 2.75% rate offered on Direct Loans extended to undergrads for the same period.

-All federal student loans charge a one-time origination fee, which is withheld from disbursed funds.
+All federal student loans charge a one-time origination fee, which is withheld from disbursed funds (i.e., the amount of money you receive will be reduced by this fee).
 The parent PLUS loan origination fee is 4.228% of the principal for loans disbursed in the school year after Oct.
 1, 2020.
 That’s four times higher than the 1.059% fee undergrads pay on federal student loans.